Skip to content

 Week 2–3: Valuation and initial searches

 The lender’s surveyor values the property.
-Your solicitor orders local authority searches, environmental searches, and water/drainage searches.
-Consider booking your own survey.
+Your solicitor orders the local authority, environmental, and water and drainage searches.
+It is a good point to book your own survey too.

 3. 03